|Nutritional Guidelines (per serving)|

 This might just be the best steak you've ever eaten, and it's deceptively simple to make.
 Just stir together the simple marinade mixture, massage into the steak, and marinade as long as possible (up to 24 hours).
 The marinade is Thai in origin with influence from the Chinese-Thai sector.
-The steak is normally sliced up and served over salad, but this dish is so good, you'll probably want it eat the traditional way, with your choice of rice or potatoes and vegetables/salad.
-My husband has tested and re-tested this recipe, and declares it his absolute favorite.
-I hope it will also become yours.
+The steak is normally sliced up and served over salad, but this dish is so good, you'll probably want to eat it the traditional way, with your choice of rice or potatoes and vegetables/salad.

 - 2 beef steaks (or bison, your choice of cut, any size, fat left on)